 It measures the ease with which a portfolio can be liquidated.
-The lower the score, the months
+The lower the score, the better it is.
+In case of equities, it measures the number of days to liquidate the portfolio.
+Liquidity is calculated by taking the average portfolio liquidity score of the past three months.